Aye (Davido song): Critical reception

 "Aye" received positive reviews from music critics.
-Micheal Abimboye of Premium Times newspaper said the song's instrusmental is "reminiscent of beats made popular by kegite clubs" and that its "cool tempo makes it enjoyable and reminds one of an old school video of a generation past slow-grooving to high-life in a jazz club."
+Micheal Abimboye of Premium Times newspaper said the song's instrumental is "reminiscent of beats made popular by kegite clubs" and that its "cool tempo reminds one of an old school video of a generation past slow-grooving to high-life in a jazz club."
 An editor for the website Fuse.com.ng characterized the melody of "Aye" as "charismatic" and said it "provides a sing along vibe that catches the lips of both old and young as they hold on to their head gear or do the Bata dance while singing happily".

-David Drake of Pitchfork said "Aye" is "perhaps the sweetest song of devotion yet written" and that its "thicket of rhythms eventually taking shape as clean, piercing guitar lines cut through to provide a melodic counterpoint."
+David Drake of Pitchfork said "Aye" is "perhaps the sweetest song of devotion yet written" and further stated that the song's "piercing guitar lines cut through to provide a melodic counterpoint."

 Music video

 The music video for "Aye" was filmed in Nigeria by Clarence Peters.
 It was uploaded to YouTube on February 7, 2014, at a total length of 4 minutes and 11 seconds.
 In the video, Davido plays a poor farmer who is physically attracted to a princess.
 Davido took the unconventional route by shooting the video in a rural setting.
-The locality of the area where the video was shot complements the song's lyrics.
+The area where the video was shot complements the song's lyrics.
 According to YouTube's first quarter report, the music video was the most watched video by Nigerians on the video sharing site.